Amitheshkn/file_upload_imdb_service/README.md

 ## Description

 Simple File Processing Service which takes CSV file as input through RESTAPI - process and store in Database.
-Authentication and List APIs are created for the same.
-Python Flask and Database Used - MongoDB (NoSQL).
+Authentication and List APIs are created for the user registration, authentication, check progress and list movies with pagination.
+Python's Flask Framework is used and for database - MongoDB is used.

 ## How to use